amirmc/amirmc.github.com/_posts/2012-04-07-i-moved-my-site-to-github-pages.md

 Having existing things I can dig into and copy from (i.e. bootstrap) really speeds up my learning.
 I don't think I could have gotten this far this quickly without such resources.
 If you look at the code itself it's probably a mess, but it's *my* mess.

 Scripting things will help.
 Quickly creating image galleries is the next thing I need to figure out.
-The process is obvious to me know (since I did parts of it by hand) but I have to automate it using [ImageMagick][].
+The process is obvious to me now (since I did parts of it by hand) but I have to automate it using [ImageMagick][].

 Overall, I'm quite pleased with myself.
 I've gone from knowing nothing about CSS, static sites, and bootstrap to being vaguely (in)competent.
 Rock on!